jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 But I am not sure yet.

-#### Terms for reading
+#### Terms for Reading

+`<< terminology >>`

+`<< in / out vs. read / write confusion >>`

 Reading stuff might not seem to have anything to do with the terms __In, Out__ and __Thru__. __In, Out__ and __Thru__ only determine the write-direction.

 Reading stuff seems to matter less.
 Reading might not be seen as parameter passing.
 It might be only about: who writes it and from which direction.
 Reading has less impact than writing.

+`<< input output >>`

-But its impact may become important later, when using it in more advanced techniques for for instance concurrency resolution.
+But its impact may become important later, when perhaps using it in more advanced techniques for for instance concurrency resolution.

+`<< terminology >>`

+`<< in / out vs. read / write confusion >>`

 What I see now, is that if I find simpler terms for reading, I might probably be totally happy with my parameter access control literals.
 Since there is such beautiful names for writing from either inside or outside (__In, Out__ and __Thru__) can I come up with beautiful names for reading too?
 If I can find a replacement for the terms __Get Private__ and __Get Public__, then I might probably be completely satisfied with how the parameter access control literals look.

 Next to an easier expression of __Get Private__ and __Get Public__, you may also want to invent keywords to express that something is publicly written and privately read, or the other way around.
 So when __Value__ is set on the outside and read on the inside, you get an easier expression for it, than saying __Value In, Value Get Private__.
 Do note, that when you set a value on the outside, it might not imply, that you also *read* the value on the inside.

+< 2021-05-03: It may seem to matter less, the precise words.
+It might be more about the diagram notation and how it might map to perhaps more familiar concepts from programming.
+Even automatically determining in, out and thru might not be dependent on what names things are given. >

 #### Consider New In & New Out